neondatabase/website/content/docs/manage/backups.md

 To dump a database from your Neon project, please refer to the `pg_dump` instructions in our [Import from Postgres](/docs/import/import-from-postgres) guide.

-Please be aware that dumping data from Neon is considered "data transfer".
-For data transfer costs, please refer to our [Billing](/docs/introduction/billing) documentation.

 <NeedHelp/>